ccmdi/propsec/README.md

 # Propsec

-Schema enforcement for Obsidian frontmatter.
+Schema enforcement for Obsidian properties.

 Define schemas based on templates or invariants in your vault, add custom reusable types, and more.